 You want to be comfortable while wearing your vest, especially since you’re going to be performing various activities like jumping and running.

-You’re not going to be entirely focused on your workout if you’re constantly adjusting your vest or having any type of pain caused by it.
+You’re not going to be entirely focused on your workout if you’re constantly adjusting your vest or having any pain caused by it.

 I would love to point out a few red flags to show you, but there are so many personas, preferences that it would be hard.